UoE-BIOM528/workshops/04_gene-prediction.md

 ### Genome assembly

 In the last workshop we looked at how to assemble a genome.
 For this task we will use a single chromosome from an already complete and assembled genome for *Z. tritici*.
 If you're working on your own machine you should have already downloaded the data.
-For this exercise we'll be using the sequence for chromosome 10.
-To download this file right click and save choose save as on this [link](data/Z.tritici.chr10.fasta).
+For this exercise we'll be using the sequence for chromosome 10 - `Z.tritici.chr10.fasta`.
 We're only going to infer the genes on a single chromosome first as the gene prediction algorithm can take minutes to hours.

 ### Reference species